Nao-Mk2/aws-multi-log-inspector/README.md

 - The search window is fixed to the last 24 hours.
 - Output events are sorted chronologically (ascending by timestamp).
 - If a log message is valid JSON (object/array), it is pretty-printed with indentation.
 Otherwise, the raw string is printed.
-- If no matching events are found, the tool prints: "No logs found for the given X-Request-Id in the last 24h." and exits successfully.
+- If no matching events are found, the tool prints: "No logs found for the given pattern in the last 24h." and exits successfully.